FAQs

 I use a number of modalities to specialize treatment for each patient.
 These may include the use of needles, moxibustion, gua sha, and cupping.
 I make sure you understand what I am doing before I do it.

 Acupuncture hurts sometimes.
 When it hurts, the pain lasts for about 3 seconds and the sensation goes away.
 People come to me for treatment because it works.
-Does it hurt?
-Sometimes.
-Is it worth it?
-I declare it is.
+Is the pain worth it?
+I declare that it is.
 Chronic symptoms like back pain, headaches, menstrual cramps, anxiety, depression are far more uncomfortable than the acute pain sometimes felt with a needle insertion.
-Remember that these seconds of discomfort are only a possibility, they are broken up and coordinated with the patients own exhale, which minimizes pain.
-Some people do not feel pain, they feel a sensation beyond the initial insertion (the qi sensation, or maybe a dull ache).
-I recommend one is open to the possibility that though there may be discomfort, the discomfort is not always a negative thing.
-The discomfort is for a greater purpose.
+Remember that these seconds of discomfort are only a possibility, and they are broken up and coordinated with the patients own exhale, which minimizes pain.
+Others do not feel any pain.
+You may feel a sensation beyond the initial insertion (the qi sensation, or sometimes a dull ache).
+I recommend remaining open to the possibility that discomfort during treatment is not inherently negative, as it can reflect the body’s response to therapeutic stimulation and may serve a meaningful physiological or energetic purpose.

 I recommend 1 weekly treatment for 6-8 weeks.
 We will reevaluate from there.
 Depending on progress, we will continue treatment at lesser frequency.
 My job is to help you get to a point where you need me less and less over time.
 Your body will start to deliver the results once we get on track with a successful treatment plan.